NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

     first_message = next(results_generator)

-which will return either the first `InspectorMessage` for the first Best Practice issue detected in the file (if any), or it will raise a `StopIteration` error.
+which will return either the first :code:`InspectorMessage` for the first Best Practice issue detected in the file (if any), or it will raise a :code:`StopIteration` error.
 This error can be caught in the following manner

 .. code-block:: python